Bira/octopus-carnival/_drafts/2016-10-21-racial-templates.md

 ### Pawn Power-Ups

-Pawns who serve an Arisen for a long time or who develop strong relationships with non-Pawns might find their own souls strengthened by these bonds.
-They may buy more instances of Extra Life for 15 points each, and Special Rapport with their Arisen creator.
+Pawns who serve an Arisen for a long time or who develop strong relationships with other non-Pawns might find their own souls strengthened by these bonds.
+They may buy more instances of Extra Life for 15 points each, and Special Rapport with their Arisen creator for 5 points.
 Additionally, they may buy off the Low Empathy and Hidebound disadvantages from the lens.
 Extraordinary circumstances might allow a Myrmidon to buy off the entire lens and become a full member of their base race.

 [^1]: Gives +3 to any roll to identify you as Arisen.
 Identification is
     automatic when the scar glows!